Grex (horticulture): Horticultural treatment

 Because many interspecific (and even intergeneric) barriers to hybridization in the Orchidaceae are maintained in nature only by pollinator behavior, it is easy to produce complex interspecific and even intergeneric hybrid orchid seeds: all it takes is a human motivated to use a toothpick, and proper care of the mother plant as it develops a seed pod.
 Germinating the seeds and growing them to maturity is more difficult, however.

 When a hybrid cross is made, all of the seedlings grown from the resulting seed pod are considered to be in the same grex.
-Any additional plants produced from the hybridization of the same two parents (members of the same species or greges as the original parents) also belong to the grex.
+Any additional plants produced from the hybridization of the same two parents (members of the same species or grexes as the original parents) also belong to the grex.
 Reciprocal crosses are included within the same grex.
 If two members of the same grex produce offspring, the offspring receive the same grex name as the parents.

 If a parent of a grex becomes a synonym, any grex names that were established by specifying the synonym are not necessarily discarded; the grex name that was published first is used (the principle of priority).

 All of the members of a specific grex may be loosely thought of as "sister plants", and just like the brothers and sisters of any family, may share many traits or look quite different from one another.
 This is due to the randomization of genes passed on to progeny during sexual reproduction.
 The hybridizer who created a new grex normally chooses to register the grex with a registration authority, thus creating a new grex name, but there is no requirement to do this.
 Individual plants may be given cultivar names to distinguish them from siblings in their grex.
 Cultivar names are usually given to superior plants with the expectation of propagating that plant; all genetically identical copies of a plant, regardless of method of propagation (divisions or clones) share a cultivar name.